jkleiber/Operating-Systems/project1/README.txt

 on this assignment.
 When I didn't know how to do something, I searched online, and those links are below.

+I talked to Alex Miller about possible ways to implement the morph feature after the new requirements were released.

 In the past when I wanted to copy strings, I've used strcpy.
 I referenced man pages for this, but it was interesting to learn the differences between strcpy and strdup here: